hydev-a/OllyUI/README.md

     ```bash
     ollama run gemma
     ```
     This will download Google's "Gemma" model, a great starting choice.
 You can do this for any model you like (e.g., `ollama run llama3`).
 The first time you run this, you'll see a download progress bar.
-Once it's done, you'll be able to chat with the model in your terminal.
-You can then close this chat.
+Once it's done, you can close the command line window.

-### 🔧 Step 2: Configure Ollama to Accept Connections from OllyUI
+### 🔧 Step 2: One-Time Ollama Configuration

 This is the most important technical step.
 For security, Ollama doesn't let other apps talk to it by default.
-We need to give OllyUI explicit permission.
+We need to give OllyUI permanent permission. **You only have to do this once!**

-**Why is this needed?** Think of it like a security guard.
+> **Why is this needed?** Think of it like a security guard.
 By default, the guard only lets you (the computer owner) talk to Ollama directly.
-We need to tell the guard that OllyUI is a trusted friend and is allowed to connect.
+We need to tell the guard that OllyUI is a trusted friend and is always allowed to connect.

 <details>
-<summary><b>➡️ Click Here for Detailed Windows Instructions</b></summary>
+<summary><strong>➡️ Click Here for Detailed Windows Instructions</strong></summary>

 On Windows, we will add a permanent "System Environment Variable".